JamesJHPark/Travel-Destination-Builder/README.md

  methods that I created, textForDreamVacation() as well as showCountriesWithWinterSeason and showCountriesWithSummerSeason methods inside the TextPanel class.
 This is another fix of the cohesion problems of the MainFrame class.

 ## Phase 4: Task 3
+- I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(), as these methods can be extracted into a separate class, named Music.
+This way, the Music class will be responsible (1 class, single responsibility principle) for the sounds of addSound.wav and deleteSound.wav files saved in the data folder of the project.

+## Phase 4: Task 3
 - I have identified that there was tight coupling in the FormPanel class of the UI package associated with multiple FormListener interfaces (FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave).
-These interfaces could be dealt with by simply creating a single FormListener interface and set this as the sole FormListener in my FormPanel class to eliminate the need of multiple associations of FormListener interfaces within FormPanel class.
+I realized I had 6 interfaces that essentially specified the same behavior.
+Thus, all of these 6 interfaces could be dealt with by just having a single FormListener interface and set this as the sole FormListener in my FormPanel class to eliminate the need of multiple associations of FormListener interfaces within FormPanel class.
+This would help to resolve cohesion in my code.

 ## Phase 4: Task 3
-- I also removed the Singleton class from the project as this was not necessary in the application of my program, and this would reduce coupling between my classes (originally, this would have created coupling between the MainFrame class and TextPanel class as
+- I also removed the Singleton class from the project as this was not necessary in the application of my program, and this would reduce coupling between my classes (originally, this would have created coupling among the Singleton Class, MainFrame class and TextPanel class as
-I passed the singleton instance of DreamVacation and list of destinations in these two classes in prior commits - but I decided to implement adding/removing X to/from Y (destination(s) to the DreamVacation list) in the MainFrame class alone).
+I passed the singleton instance of DreamVacation and list of destinations in these classes in prior commits - but I decided to implement adding/removing X to/from Y (destination(s) to the DreamVacation list) in the MainFrame class alone).